wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 * Slick, minimalistic design.
 * Very small and fast.
 The code for sharing button is very small (only a few KB), so share buttons will not slow down your website - even on devices with slow network connections.
-* All major social networks are supported: Twitter, Facebook (Facebook Share / Facebook Like / Facebook Send), Google Plus, Linkedin, Tumblr, Pinterest, StumbleUpon, Digg, Reddit, Bebo, Delicious, VKontakte.
+* All major social networks are supported: Twitter, Facebook (Facebook Share / Facebook Like / Facebook Send), Google Plus, Linkedin, Tumblr, Pinterest, StumbleUpon, Digg, Reddit, Bebo, Delicious, VKontakte, Odnoklassniki.
 * Social media counters: Twitter Tweet, Facebook Like, Google +1, Linkedin Share, Pinterest - Pin it
 * Compatible with all major web browsers: Firefox, Chrome, Internet Explorer, Safari, Opera.
 * Share toolbar works with desktop and mobile devices (mobile phones and tablets).
 Tested with PC, Apple iOS / iPhone / iPad and Google Android devices.